clovaai/cord/README.md

 ## Updates
 - 1,000 sample dataset will be available soon.
 Some class labels shown in the original paper were removed due to Indonesian legal issues.
 In particular, the ```store_info```, ```payment_info```, and ```etc``` fields have been removed from the target class to be published.
 [20191212]
 - 1,000 sample dataset has been released.
 [20191226]
+- Some categories not used in the current dataset have been removed from the class definition.
+[20200210]

 ## Key Features
 - Large Scale: over 11,000 Indonesian receipts collected from shops and restaurants